mattweale/azure-orbital-aqua-infrastructure/README.md

 # Overview

 In this scenario we will be collecting raw instrument data from a NASA Earth Observation Satellite, AQUA.
 It is named Aqua, Latin for water, due to the large amount of information that the mission is collecting about the Earth's water cycle, including evaporation from the oceans, water vapor in the atmosphere, clouds, precipitation, soil moisture, sea ice, land ice, and snow cover on the land and ice.
-Additional variables also being measured by Aqua include radiative energy fluxes, aerosols, vegetation cover on the land, phytoplankton and dissolved organic matter in the oceans, and air, land, and water temperatures.
+Additional variables also being measured by Aqua include radiative energy fluxes, aerosols, vegetation cover on the land, phytoplankton and dissolved organic matter in the oceans, and air, land and water temperatures.

 This Terraform deploys the downstream infrastructure components required to process raw instrument data from AQUA using the Azure Orbital Ground Station (AOGS).
 This builds on the Azure Orbital Integraton TCP to Blob Component to provide the self-start capability to build the infrastructure required to receive data from the ground station and process across virtual machine compute capability.